Researcher and writer focused on issues of social, environmental, and economic justice.

 Research

 We live in a time of large-scale, complex social and environmental problems.
 This calls for critical interdisciplinary approaches.
-I draw on energy and environmental humanities, psychoanalytic ideology critique, and political ecology to analyze the discursive context of contemporary socio-ecological conflicts.
+I draw on social and political theory and political ecology to analyze the terrain of contemporary socio-ecological conflicts.

 REPORT